ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val sweet_kitty : string -> string = <fun>
 ```

-Since a multiple-argument function is a series of nested single-argument functions you don't have to pass all arguments at once.
+Since a multiple-argument function is a series of nested single-argument functions, you don't have to pass all arguments at once.

 Passing a single parameter to `sour_kitty` or `sweet_kitty` returns a function of type `string -> string`.
  The first argument, here `"kitty"`, is captured and the result is a [closure](#closures).